Strait Thunder-2025A: 2 April

-Just when the outside world generally believed that this was a sudden, unannounced, and code-named military exercise like the one in February 2024.
-On 2 April, the second day of the exercise, the Eastern Theater Command officially announced the code name of this exercise, "Strait Thunder-2025A.".
-However, the exercise started on 2 April and the scope of the exercise only included "relevant waters in the central and southern parts of the Taiwan Strait".
-The training subjects were "verification and identification, warning and expulsion, interception and detention, etc.", which was different from the time, scope and subjects announced previously.
-It can be seen that "Strait Thunder" was not the code name of the entire exercise, and the exercise on 1 April did not fall into the category of "Strait Thunder".
+At a time when the outside world generally believed that this was a sudden, unannounced military exercise with no publicly known name, like the one in February 2024, the Eastern Theater Command officially announced the code name of this exercise, "Strait Thunder-2025A," on 2 April, the second day of the exercise.
+However, the exercise began on 2 April, and its scope included only the "relevant waters in the central and southern parts of the Taiwan Strait".
+The training subjects were "verification and identification, warning and expulsion, interception and detention, etc.", which differed from the previously announced timing, scope, and subjects.
+This indicates that "Strait Thunder" was not the code name of the entire exercise and that the exercise on 1 April was not part of "Strait Thunder".